comicrelief/lambda-wrapper/README.md

 Offline SQS behaviour can be configured by setting the `LAMBDA_WRAPPER_OFFLINE_SQS_MODE` environment variable.
 Available modes are:

-- `lambda` (the default): send messages to an offline Lambda endpoint
+- `direct` (the default): invokes the consumer function directly via an offline Lambda endpoint
-- `sqs`: send messages to an offline SQS service, such as Localstack
+- `local`: send messages to an offline SQS endpoint, such as Localstack
-- `none`: no special handling of SQS offline; messages will be sent to AWS
+- `aws`: no special handling of SQS offline; messages will be sent to AWS

+Details of each mode are documented in the sections below.
 When you send a message using `SQSService.prototype.publish`, it will check which mode to use and dispatch the message appropriately.
 These modes take effect only when running offline (as defined by `DependencyInjection.prototype.isOffline`).
 In a deployed environment, SQS messages will always be sent to AWS SQS.

-### Offline SQS using Lambda
+### Direct Lambda mode

-In this mode (which is the default if `LAMBDA_WRAPPER_OFFLINE_SQS_MODE` is not set), a Lambda client will be created and the message will be delivered to the offline Lambda endpoint, effectively running the consumer function _immediately_ as part of the original Lambda invocation.
+This is the default mode if `LAMBDA_WRAPPER_OFFLINE_SQS_MODE` is not set.
+A Lambda client will be created and the message will be delivered to the offline Lambda endpoint, effectively running the consumer function _immediately_ as part of the original Lambda invocation.
 This works very well in the offline environment because invoking a Lambda function will trigger its whole (local) execution tree.

 To take advantage of SQS emulation, you will need to define the following in the implementing service: